3.2.2 Slurm Cluster User Manual

 - Total number of jobs(running + queued) per group <= 256, total gpu card number per group <= 64

-- Total number of jobs(running + queued) per user <= 24, total GPU card number per user <= 16
+- Total number of jobs(running + queued) per user <= 24

 - Memory requested per CPU per job <= 40GB

-- The priority of QOS debug is higher than the priority of QOS normal
+-The priority of QOS debug is higher than the priority of QOS normal

 ucasgpu ucasnormal ucasgpu QOS ucasnormal